Yaser-alshoibi/esp_database_connection/README.md

-# ESP Connection
+# ESP Database Connection

-In this project, I have used ESP8266 to recieve a value from a database using GET method and by connecting the ESP to internet using WiFi Manager library.
+In this project, I have used ESP8266 to recieve a value from a database using GET method and by connecting the ESP to internet using WiFi Manager library.<br>

 # Database and Web Implementation